Lake Bernard

 Lake Bernard is a freshwater lake 276 km north of Toronto and 23 km west of Algonquin Park in Parry Sound District, Ontario, Canada, between Huntsville and North Bay.
-It measures roughly 3 km across and 8 km long.
+Its area is approximately 21 km2 and it measures roughly 3 km across and 8 km long.
 The village of Sundridge lies on the northern shore of this clean, clear lake, which is otherwise surrounded by the municipal township of Strong.
 The lake has been named after a family who hunted and trapped for many years in the area.

-Lake Bernard is the largest freshwater lake in the world without an island.
-Large in comparison to the majority of Ontario's thousands of lakes, it is surprising that Lake Bernard is also not connected to any other lake: "The lack of any islands and the fact that it is not connected to any other lake are both very curious since, just to the south, the Muskoka Lakes region is famous for its hundreds of lakes that are full of islands, and most of these lakes are interconnected."